yuppiecruncher/Dinsforbins/README.md

 Planned functionality:
--Account management and role assignment (diner, chef, analyst) -Basic HTML error correction
+-Account management and role assignment (diner, chef, analyst) -Data-driven interactions between diner and chef and interactive SQLAlchemy-based queries for the Analyst.
+-Basic HTML form-based error correction of input data (with proper escaping and security protocols to prevent attacks.)
 -Cookie sessions
--Email confirmation, notifications and surveys
+-Email based confirmation, notifications and surveys -DB migration and modification with Alembic to allow for migration to postgresql or noSQL based DB such as MongoDb.

 To run this website on your local machine, you will need virtualenv(https://virtualenv.pypa.io/en/latest/). clone the repository to your machine.
 Using your command-line interface navigate to the folder 'dins' containing the development.ini file.
 Activate the virtual environment (on linux/mac it should be 'source venv/bin/activate') and run pserve development.ini .
 You can now open any browser and type 'localhost' to view the site.